Rajiv Gandhi Institute of Technology, Kottayam

-Rajiv Gandhi Institute of Technology (RIT) or Government Engineering College, Kottayam (GECKottayam) is a state-government-owned engineering college in the Indian state of Kerala, located 14 km away from Kottayam.
+Rajiv Gandhi Institute of Technology (RIT) or Government Engineering College, Kottayam (GEC Kottayam) is a state-government-owned engineering college in the Indian state of Kerala, located 14 km away from Kottayam.
 The college was founded in 1991 by the Government of Kerala, and has been affiliated with the APJ Abdul Kalam Technological University since the latter was founded in 2015.

 Academics

 Front view of RIT Kottayam Administrative Block.

 Due to its nature as an engineering college, the college offers degrees in Civil Engineering, Computer Science and Engineering, Electrical and Electronics Engineering, Electronics and Communication Engineering, Mechanical Engineering, Robotics and Artificial Intelligence Engineering, Architecture and post graduate and doctoral programs in engineering disciplines.

 The university uses the Kerala Engineering Architecture Medical to screen undergraduate students and the Graduate Aptitude Test in Engineering to screen postgraduate students, with separate entrance tests for its Master of Computer Application and architecture courses.